brucenelson6655/dbfs-fw/user-guide.md

        - For typical deployments, don't modify this field.
 Only set this field if you set **Managed Identity Type** to **UserAssigned**.
 The resource ID of the User Assigned Managed Identity if using UserAssigned Managed Identities
      * - **Storage Account Firewall**
        - Specifies whether to enable <FeatureName>.
 If you set this to `false`, it is critical to carefully set the **Workspace Catalog Enabled** field correctly.
-     * - **Workspace Catalog Enabled**
-       - When enabling <FeatureName>, this value is _ignored_.
-When disabling <FeatureName> on an existing workspace, you must specify whether your workspace uses a _Unity Catalog workspace catalog_, which means that the <WDS> contains this workspace catalog.
-In your workspace, in the left navigation, click **Catalogs**.
-Check if there is a catalog whose name matches your workspace name.
-If such a catalog exists, set **Workspace Catalog Enabled** to `true`.
-Otherwise, set it to `false`.
      * - **Disable Public Ip**
        - This must be set to `true`.
 This enables [secure cluster connectivity](/security/network/classic/secure-cluster-connectivity.md), which is required for <FeatureName>.
 This is sometimes called Disable Public IP or No Public IP.
      * - **Public Network Access**